The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Taiwan

 Taipei, TNQ, TW

-Shih-hwa Chiou practices in Taipei, Taiwan.
+Shih-hwa Chiou practices practicing medicine in Taipei, Taiwan.
 Chiou is rated as an Experienced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are X-Linked Juvenile Retinoschisis, Leber Hereditary Optic Neuropathy (LHON), Optic Nerve Atrophy, Late-Onset Retinal Degeneration, and Gastrectomy.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses X-Linked Juvenile Retinoschisis, Leber Hereditary Optic Neuropathy (LHON), Optic Nerve Atrophy, Late-Onset Retinal Degeneration, and Gastrectomy.

 Experienced in Mitochondrial Complex 1 Deficiency